 Ethernet ports: The Ethernet ports, intended to be used in Bridge mode, are grouped together in the Network interface (default name “bridge”), which is bridged with the Radio interface (parameter “Bridged with radio” enabled)

-Transparent radio channel protocol of the bridge does not solve collisions.
-There is a CRC check of data integrity, however, i.e. once a message is delivered, it is 100% error free.
+Transparent radio channel protocol does not solve collisions.
+There is a CRC check of data integrity to assure once a message is delivered, it is error free.

-ETH – The whole network of RipEX2 radiomodems behaves as a standard Ethernet network bridge.
-Each ETH interface automatically learns which devices (MAC addresses) are located in the local LAN and which devices are accessible over the radio channel.
-Consequently, only the Ethernet frames addressed to remote devices are physically transmitted on the radio channel.
+The whole network of RipEX2 radio modems behaves as a standard Ethernet network bridge.
+An Ethernet bridge (“Network interface” in RipEX2) automatically learns which devices (MAC addresses) are located in the local LAN and which devices are accessible over the radio channel.
+Consequently, only the Ethernet frames addressed to remote devices are physically transmitted over the radio channel.
 This arrangement saves the precious RF spectrum from extra load which would be otherwise generated by local traffic in the LAN (the LAN to which the respective ETH interface is connected).